 Lentils Lens culinaris are a legume, not a bean.
 They are small 'lens' or disc shaped.
 Native to the Middle East lentils have been an important staple food for over 8,000 years and are mentioned in the Book of Genesis where Esau sells his birthright to Jacob for a thick bowl of lentil soup.
 Lentils come in many colors, ours are the finest quality bright green when dry.

+An excellent source of iron and manganese, and a good source of protein, thiamin B1, folate B9, magnesium, and zinc.
 According to the FDA, "Low fat diets rich in fruits and vegetables (foods that are low in fat and may contain dietary fiber, Vitamin A, or Vitamin C) may reduce the risk of some types of cancer, a disease associated with many factors," and "Diets low in sodium may reduce the risk of hypertension or high blood pressure, a disease with many factors."
 Eden Green Lentils are fat and cholesterol free, rich in dietary fiber, and naturally sodium free.